Erls-Corporation/edwardhotchkiss.com/posts/2012-03-11-jekyll-live-search-with-angular.js.md

----
-layout: post
+--
-title: Jekyll Live Search with AngularJS
+Title: Jekyll Live Search with AngularJS
-description: Ever wanted a search page on Jekyll/Github Pages?
+Description: Ever wanted a search page on Jekyll/Github Pages?
 This is a Live Search with AngularJS for Jekyll
-tags:
- - Jekyll
- - AngularJS
- - Live
- - Search
----
+Date: 03.11.12
+Keywords: Jekyll,Angular.js,Live,Search
+--

 **Background:**